 Sometimes these stories are illustrations of some mildly interesting aspect of life.
 Sometimes they simply tell for telling’s sake.
 I can’t see the point in this.
 I suspect these people are practising ‘being a writer’.
 They start off with the desire to be someone rather than to write something.

 A few months ago I rather unusually wrote a blog post that merely told a story.
 It didn’t attempt to explain anything, nor did it illustrate some eternal truth about human existence.
-As far as I was concerned it was one of my least interesting posts and as soon as it was finished I considered deleting it (on re-reading my posts weeks or months later I sometimes delete them because they suddenly seem to me either unclear, boring or wrong).
+As far as I was concerned it was one of my least interesting posts and as soon as it was finished I considered deleting it (on re-reading my posts weeks or months later I sometimes delete them because they suddenly seem to me either unclear, boring or just plain wrong).
 Needless to say, my only venture into describing an event rather than explaining something is now my most popular post.

 My own tastes are as follows.
 Badly written pieces are at the bottom of my list.
 There is so much good writing out there that to spend time reading bad writers is daft.
 And there is often a huge gulf between professional writers and those who write as a hobby.
 I notice this when I turn from my own writing to say, John Derbyshire or Theodore Dalrymple.
 The contrast is sometimes as demoralising as the following anecdote from my childhood.

-As a child I once made a ‘ship’ by sticking the cardboard insides of two toilet rolls into the top of an empty tinfoil packet.
+As a child I once made a ‘ship’ by sticking the cardboard insides of two toilet rolls into the top of an empty aluminium foil packet.
 I then placed my ship alongside a shop-bought model of a cruise liner and my dad photographed the ships together, both sailing on a towel of blue we had laid underneath and each with a bow wave of white cotton wool to indicate speed.

 When the photo was developed I couldn’t have been more mortified.
-In my mind both ships had been of more or less equally realistic but now, with the undeniable photographic evidence in front of me, I had to admit that my toilet rolls plus oblong box looked nothing like a ship.
+In my mind both ships had been of more or less equally realistic but now, with the undeniable photographic evidence in front of me, I saw that my toilet rolls plus aluminium foil box looked nothing like a ship.
 Even the ‘bow wave’ only served to highlight what a poor thing my ship was.
 Never has the difference between reality and wishful thinking struck me with such intensity and it even occurred to me that my dad was partly to blame for letting me believe the thing was worth photographing.
 At that moment I felt like an insane man must feel when, in an unusual moment of lucidity, he suddenly realises that something is wrong with his head.
 That, to a lesser extent, is how I feel about my own writing when I read say, George Orwell.

 After bad writing comes vague stuff that could either be true or untrue.
 All kinds of ‘spiritual’ people indulge in this kind of writing.
 They choose a phenomenon that could be interpreted in a hundred different ways, pick the one that is least likely but which makes them feel warmest, and then write about it as if it were as scientifically verifiable as the Second Law of Thermo-Dynamics.